 Designed in 1894 by Charles Rennie Mackintosh, Mackintosh Club is Helensburgh's creative hub for Architecture, Art, Design and Music and will host a programme of exhibitions, workshops and food and drink events for 2018.

 Charles Rennie Mackintosh’s Oak Room: V&A Dundee

 Unseen for 50 years, Charles Rennie Mackintosh’s Oak Room is the largest of Miss Cranston’s Ingram Street Tearooms and will be conserved and installed as the centrepiece of the new V&A Dundee’s Scottish Design Galleries.
-The new museum opens to the public in the second half of 2018 and presents the perfect chance to see a rare piece of his work.
+The new museum opens to the public on the 15th of September and presents the perfect chance to see a rare piece of his work.

 Inspired by the great Charles Rennie Mackintosh and his rose motif, The Principal Grand Central Glasgow has unveiled their bespoke Bouquet of Roses cocktail menu in the iconic Champagne Central.
 Each cocktail is named after a different coloured rose, infused with a beautiful blend of ingredients - check out the full Mackintosh inspired menu.